The Moose River Plains Excellent Trout Fishing Locations

 Fishing in the Footsteps of French Louie

-In 1963 New York State purchased the Moose River Plains tract from the Gould Paper Company, opening a vast area of the Adirondacks to sportsmen and other recreationists.
-The property extended from Seventh Lake on the north to just south of Deep Lake and from the east around Little Moose Lake to the west where it bordered the Adirondack League Club.
+In 1963, New York State made a landmark acquisition when it purchased the Moose River Plains tract from the Gould Paper Company, opening up a vast and pristine stretch of the Adirondacks to sportsmen and other outdoor enthusiasts.
+The land, which extended from Seventh Lake in the north to just south of Deep Lake, and from the east around Little Moose Lake to the west bordering the Adirondack League Club, became a new frontier for exploration, fishing, and recreation.

-At the same time, the state purchased the land surrounding Beaver Lake, an inholding owned by Mr. Wilcox, proprietor of the Mohawk Resort on Fourth Lake.
-There were some changes on the west side that involved trading property with the Adirondack League Club to give the Club complete control of Canachagala Lake, which they had previously leased from Gould Paper Company.
+At the same time, the state acquired the land surrounding Beaver Lake, previously owned by Mr. Wilcox, the proprietor of the Mohawk Resort on Fourth Lake.
+The state’s acquisition also involved some land trades with the Adirondack League Club to give them full control over Canachagala Lake, which they had previously leased from Gould Paper Company.
+These changes significantly altered the landscape, providing greater public access while ensuring that key wilderness areas were preserved for future generations.

-At that time there were several interior cabins and other lands leased to some local people in Inlet and others from outside the area.
-Many of these locals guided sportsmen to one of the best deer hunting areas and some of the best brook trout fishing spots in the Adirondacks.
+During this period, several interior cabins and other properties were still leased to local residents of Inlet and other individuals from outside the area.
+Many of these locals were guides who took sportsmen to some of the most sought-after deer hunting grounds and some of the best brook trout fishing spots in the Adirondacks.
+The region’s rich history of outdoor adventure was preserved by these guides, who carried on the legacy of early Adirondack figures like French Louie, known for his expert knowledge of the land and its hidden treasures.

 Fishing Improvements for the Moose River Plains